realA10001986/Remote/README.md

 - DISPTCDSPD_ON, DISPTCDSPD_OFF: Enable/disable [speed display while fake-off](#-display-tcd-speed-when-fake-off)
 - MP_PLAY: Starts the [Music Player](#the-music-player)
 - MP_STOP: Stops the [Music Player](#the-music-player)
-- MP_NEXT: Jump to next song
+- MP_NEXT: Jump to next track
-- MP_PREV: Jump to previous song
+- MP_PREV: Jump to previous track
 - MP_SHUFFLE_ON: Enables shuffle mode in [Music Player](#the-music-player)
 - MP_SHUFFLE_OFF: Disables shuffle mode in [Music Player](#the-music-player)
 - MP_FOLDER_x: x being 0-9, set folder number for [Music Player](#the-music-player)
+- VOLUME_UP, VOLUME_DOWN: Increase/decrease volume by a notch
+- VOLUME_SET_x: Set volume to x% (x=0-100)
 - PLAYKEY_x: Play keyX.mp3 (from SD card), X being in the range from 1 to 9.
 - PLAYKEY_xL: Play keyXl.mp3 (from SD card), X being in the range from 1 to 9.
 - STOPKEY: Stop playback of keyX file.
 Does nothing if no keyX file is currently played back.